What's new in April on Prime Video, CTV Comedy, and more.

 |Looney Tunes Cartoons||Teletoon

 Teletoon's parent company Corus Entertainment has an existing relationship for animated programming from WarnerMedia (including other Warner Bros.
 Animation and Cartoon Network programs).
 Corus confirmed in June 2020 that Teletoon would carry this new series beginning in fall 2020.
+As of January 2021, the full first season is available on-demand through TV provider set-top boxes and websites, and on Corus' StackTV add-on package for Prime Video.

 |The Murders at White House Farm||CBC / CBC Gem